rebello95/ActivityHub-Platform-Docs/documentation/User Management.md

 A given user will have at least 1 account registered to their user record (i.e., a Google or Salesforce account).
 Users can (and normally do) have several accounts associated with their user profile.
 To fetch the list of accounts that a user has linked, call this endpoint.
 Some important notes:
 - `Sync.NeedsAuth` will be `true` if the user needs to re-authenticate with this service provider.
 Syncing with this account will remain inactive until this is done
+- `Sync.SyncEnabled` will be `true` if events created in this account should be automatically pushed to the user's other linked account(s)
-- `Sync.PushEnabled` will be `true` if events created in this account should be automatically pushed to the user's other linked account(s)
+- `Sync.SyncPrivateEvents` will be `true` if private events created in this account should be automatically pushed to the user's other linked account(s)
 - If the account is a Salesforce account, the `SalesforceSettings` value *will be* populated, and the `NonSalesforceSettings` value will be empty.
 The inverse is also true for non-Salesforce accounts
 - The `IsEventDefault` value is `true` if the user has marked this account as one that should have events created in it by default when adding them
 - The Salesforce `ManyWhoOn` value will be `true` if the user's Salesforce organization has "Shared activities" enabled